riedde/docker-mei-guidelines-image/README.md

 cd music-encoding
 ```

 From here you can enter the corresponding commands, as found in the [build.xml](https://github.com/music-encoding/music-encoding/blob/develop/build.xml) file of the [music-encoding repository](https://github.com/music-encoding/music-encoding), on the command line.
+For an overview of all available build commands see [BUILD_COMMANDLINE.md](https://github.com/music-encoding/music-encoding/blob/develop/BUILD_COMMANDLINE.md#available-targets).

 For example: